Isaiah-Liljestrand/CompilerClassFinalProject/README.md

 Type variable names will use the form used by classes followed by a capital T.\n All "backend" variables are protected when reasonable for ease of coding.\n

---CFlags--
+--CFlags--\n\n
-Below is a list of the flags that can be used when running our compiler\n [-t] This flag will print out the tokens created by the scanner\n [-p] This flag will print out the parse tree\n
+Below is a list of the flags that can be used when running our compiler\n\n [-t] This flag will print out the tokens created by the scanner\n [-p] This flag will print out the parse tree\n
 [-s] This flag will print out the symbol table\n